 The air we breathe inside our home can be just as toxic—if not more—than the air outside.
 At first glance that might be rather hard to believe, considering all the pollutants floating around that are given off by cars, corporate plants, and more.
 But inside our homes we have more toxins than you might realize.
 Detergents, chemical cleaners, carpets, and even the air fresheners we use to shoo out the bad odors can be doing more harm than good if not properly dealt with.

-So what’s in your air?
+So what’s in the air today?

-In the late 1980’s, NASA did a study on indoor plants and their ability to rid of toxins and other pollutants from homes and other indoor facilities.
+In the late 1980’s, NASA did a study on air purifying indoor plants and their ability to rid of toxins and other indoor air pollutants from homes and other indoor facilities.
 It has since been discovered that certain plants can eliminate carbon dioxide, benzene, formaldehyde, trichloroethylene, and a dozen other toxins in the home—all chemicals that can become problematic after a certain level is reached and are hazardous to overall wellbeing in general.